Autumn jewels of the Taurus – SW Turkey

 Juniper drupacea

 We drove inland onto the Anatolian plateau.
 The first stop was to see a spectacular Biarum with its deep maroon sail.
-Also encountered was a wild pear, its fruits were scientifically tested and declared excellent for jelly.
-Crocus Cancellous and Crocus speciosus found, Diane photographs everything several times, Jane is equally methodical, Beatrice is a denderologist and John also knows everything, they were all extremely patient explaining all the names to me.
-Sara takes the photographs and then sits and in deep concentration and does magical things with them.
+Also encountered was a wild pear – it’s fruits were scientifically tested and declared excellent for jelly.
+Crocus cancellatus and Crocus speciosus found.
+Diane photographs everything several times, Jane is equally methodical, Beatrice is a dendrologist and John also knows everything – they were all extremely patient explaining the names to me.
+Sara takes photographs and then sits in deep concentration and does magical things with them.

-We travelled on past many Pinus Brutia elegant and fluffy and graceful in the wind and Pinus Nigra hung about with mistletoe and Quertcus cerris with its long lobed and almost velvety leaves.
+We travelled on past many Pinus brutia, elegant, fluffy and graceful in the wind, Pinus nigra hung about with mistletoe and Quercus cerris with its long-lobed and almost velvety leaves.

-Back to the hotel, a swim in the sea and a meeting for our last meal together.
+Then back to the hotel for a swim in the sea and a meeting for our last meal together.

-On the way back we stopped for tea and over on the far side was a bluff covered with Cedrus Lebanie, Abies cilicica, Pinus Brutia, Quercus Cerris, Styrax officinalis, Ostrya Carpinifolia, Viscum album, Juniperus Oxycedrus.
-This proper list was given to me by Diane I needed it because these trees with their different greens and with the deciduous ones turning to their autumn colours was everything that brings joy to the traveller and those who take pleasure in the natural world.
+On the way back we stopped for tea, and over to one side was a bluff covered with Cedrus lebani, Abies cilicica, Pinus brutia, Quercus cerris, Styrax officinalis, Ostrya carpinifolia, Viscum album and Juniperus oxycedrus.
+This plant list was given to me by Diane – I needed it because these trees with their different greens, and with the deciduous ones turning to their autumn colours, was everything that brings joy to the traveller and those who take pleasure in the natural world.

-PS Photographed by Diane who kindly pointed that my hat decoration, which had in the past been cruelly mocked by family, very closely resembled and even was probably inspired by the noble acorn of a Quercus Macrolepis.
+P.S.
+Photograph by Diane who kindly pointed out that my hat decoration, which had in the past been cruelly mocked by family, very closely resembled and was probably possibly inspired by the noble acorn of a Quercus macrolepis.

 Report and photos courtesy of Suzanne O’Farrell